Zhiyuan-Amos/design-report/report.md

 For 2FA Login into Web App: (both web app and 2FA tag need to be authenticated to be correct)
 1. User logs in with the correct log-in credentials: username and password.
-1. After that, the web app will request to pair with a BLE device nearby (which is the user’s 2FA tag).
+1. After that, the web app requests to pair with a BLE device nearby (which is the patient’s 2FA tag).
-1. To authenticate that the 2FA tag really belongs to the user logging in, we need to ensure that the 2FA tag has the private key of the user.
+1. To authenticate that the 2FA tag really belongs to the patient logging in, we need to ensure that the 2FA tag has the private key of the patient.
 To do so, the web app first generates a random message and appends it to the number '1' (to distinguish from other request(s) such as the request for the validation of health records).
 1. The web app then signs the pair with its private key using Ed25519, append the signature to the data prior to signing and sends over to the 2FA tag it has connected with.
 1. Upon receiving the data with the signature, the 2FA tag decrypts the signature of the web app with the web app's public key using Ed25519.
 It compares the data with the decrypted signature to ensure integrity and authenticity of the data.
 1. After successful verification, the 2FA tag hashes the random message generated using SHA256, signs the hash with the patient's private key using Ed25519 and sends only the signature back to the web app.